Yuvraj7061MAIT/FinanZ/README.md

-Here’s the README in plain text format:

----

 # Personal Finance Tracker API

 The **Personal Finance Tracker API** is a backend application designed to help users track and manage their financial records.
 Built with **Node.js**, **Express**, and **MongoDB**, this API provides a simple and efficient way to create, read, update, and delete financial records.